Marianna3011/Marianna3011/README.md

 - **📄 Document Upload Automation Bot**
   Developed a Python + Selenium tool with a GUI that automates document uploads from Excel-based metadata.
   Used by a nationwide furniture company to streamline digital records processing.

+- **📊 Supermarket Sales Dashboard (Power BI)**
+  Created an interactive dashboard in Power BI using a Kaggle dataset to analyze supermarket sales performance.
+  Integrated dynamic slicers and visuals for filtering by product type, location, and time.

+- **📚 Distributed Study Room Reservation System**
+  Designed and built a distributed system for managing university study room reservations using **Cassandra**, **Docker**, and a **Tkinter GUI**.
+  Focused on scalability, fault tolerance, and an intuitive user interface with microservice architecture.

+- **🎵 In Progress: Music Emotion Recognition**
+  Currently working on a system to classify emotional content in music using the **MERGE dataset**.
+  Exploring deep learning models and audio feature extraction for multilabel classification.

 ---